gtchance/KMSegmentedControl/README.md

 ![AppleExample](https://media.giphy.com/media/ZTlpQVI5xmx56/giphy.gif)

-In order to use this SegmentedControl-Style properly, please make sure that the background of KMSelectedItemColor is transparent.
+In order to use this SegmentedControl-Style properly, please make sure that the background of KMSelectedItemColor and KMBackgroundColor is transparent (clearColor).

 ![HighlightedView] (https://media.giphy.com/media/ikZbmtPHBqwcU/giphy.gif)